 Chromosomes contain several thousand genes.
 Genes are shorter sections of DNA.
 Each gene acts as a code or set of instructions for making a particular protein.
-These proteins control the cell's activity-telling the cell what to do, giving the organism particular characteristics (such as male or female), and determining the way the body functions.
-Many diseases, including MDS, have abnormal proteins as a result of chromosome abnormalities.
+These proteins control the cell's activity - telling the cell what to do, giving the organism particular characteristics (such as male or female), and determining the way the body functions.
+Many diseases, including MDS, have abnormal proteins as a result of gene changes called mutations.
 Some of these genes are thought to play a part in the development of MDS and, in some cases, the response to treatments for MDS.
-Abnormal changes in the gene are referred to as mutation.
+Gene mutations can be detected by molecular analysis, which can complement cytogenetic analysis in MDS.